voxel51/fiftyone/docs/source/user_guide/plots.rst

     See :ref:`this section <working-in-notebooks>` for more information.

-Thw two main classes of |ResponsivePlot| are explained next.
+The two main classes of |ResponsivePlot| are explained next.

 Interactive plots
 -----------------